-Half-turn rotation of a polarity inversion line via flux emergence
+Half-turn rotation of polarity inversion line associated with formation of quadrupolar-like structure via flux emergence

 Click here to see an enlarged version.

-Formation of a quadrupolar-like configuration at the photosphere via emergence of W-loop.
-In the left movie inner and outer field lines of a flux tube are drawn in blue and red, respectively.
-The inner field lines form a flux rope while the outer field lines form an Ω-shaped arcade above a flux rope and W-shaped underlying loop below a flux rope.
-In the right movie red arrows show transverse component of photospheric magnetic field while a gray-scale map indicates the distribution of vertical magnetic flux at the photosphere.
-A PIL rotates as the emergence of W-loop proceeds.
+Formation of quadrupolar-like structure in solar atmosphere via W-loop emergence.
+In the left movie inner and outer field lines of emerging flux tube are drawn in blue and red, respectively.
+The inner field lines compose flux rope, while the outer field lines become Ω-loops overlying the flux rope and W-loops underlying the flux rope (see also pre-eruptive magnetic structure).
+In the right movie red arrows represent transverse component of surface magnetic field, while the gray-scale map shows distribution of vertical magnetic flux density in the surface.
+The PIL rotates as the W-loop emergence proceeds.